tm-nadavsh/interview-grafana/grafana-alerts/README.md

 * kube-prometheus-stack installed with only Prometheus + Grafana enabled.

-* Grafana alerts sidecar is enabled.
-It watches ConfigMaps (and/or Secrets) with a specific label and hot-reloads alerting definitions without restarting Grafana.

 * Alerts are defined via Grafana file provisioning (YAML embedded in a ConfigMap).
-Right now there is a single alert that detects pod restarts using the kube_pod_container_status_restarts_total metric (requires kube-state-metrics).

 * Notifications currently go to the default contact point(found in *grafna-infra* folder just for reference).